 Field service technicians face a significant number of health and safety risks while out in the field and keeping them safe should be an organization's top priority.
 Our latest article provides insightful tips and strategies on prioritizing the health and safety of field service technicians, as well as some suggestions for how technology can help.

-The Elite Service Culture™ does not exhibit itself as a positive experience one day and ordinary the next, there is consistency among events.
 While every customer interaction is a combination of people, processes and tools, the people aspect is the most impactful variable of the customer experience and at times can compensate for other deficiencies.
 When a customer experience reaches the "feel good” status, it is more likely associated with a repurchase or recommendation to a friend.”
-Let’s explore corporate culture, the building blocks of the Elite Service Culture™, as well as the measuring of a culture.

 Ensuring the effectiveness and efficiency of assets throughout their product lifecycle is a top priority for field service providers.
 Customers need to be confident their assets will not let them down at any point during their installation.
 In today’s blog we discover how Daikin’s use of plug and play technology and reclaimed refrigerants are helping them better manage the entire lifecycle of its air conditioning products.